< Back to Carpets

 Origin: Tribal groups of Afghan and Iran - Saryk

-Weaving technique: Combined knotted and piled and Kilim flat hand weaving
+Weaving technique: Combined knotted and piled and Kilim flat

 Age: more than 100 years old (late 19th or early 20th century).